 Mining operations are believed to have started in 1962.
 The first official production figures didn't appear until three years later.
 For the next fifty years huge quantities of blue lace agate were excavated and traded around the world.

 Following his death George Swanson's son took over the business.
 Due to lack of interest, poor management or a bit of both, mining operations were dramatically scaled back.
-Since 2017 no new material has been mined from Ysterputz on farm 254 and visitor access is forbidden.
+Since 2017 no blue lace agate has been mined from Ysterputs on farm 254.
+Visitor access is forbidden.

 The first time I bought blue lace agate for Stone Mania was in Jaipur in India in 2004.
 The cabochons which we had mounted as pendants were always popular.

 During my first trip in 2010 to buy rocks and minerals in South Africa, blue lace agate was high on my list.
-I bought many amazing pieces but with each subsequent trip the amount available steadily decreased.
+I bought many amazing pieces but with each subsequent visit the amount of stone available to buy decreased.

 George Swanson South African Cowboy